Advanced Expressions

 property with expression

-and apply a non-aggregate sql expression.
-Common use cases would be editing fields such as string_split(email, '@')[2]
+and apply a non-aggregate SQL expression.
+Common use cases include editing fields such as string_split(email, '@')[2]

 to extract the domain from an email or combining values concat(domain, child_url)